-- A-level Politics - any other A-level course which requires strong reasoning and evaluation skills and the ability to create sustained, well balanced arguments. - any career that requires thoughtful and active citizens who engage intelligently and enthusiastically with public life. - any career which requires knowledge of democracy, government and law. - any career which values tolerance and respect. - communication skills are increasingly sought after by employers and Citizenship Studies will enhance students' writing and speaking styles.
+- A-Levels such as Politics, Law, Economics, Religious Studies and Media Studies - any other A Level course which requires an ability to engage thoughtfully with current affairs. - any career that requires thoughtful and active citizens who engage intelligently with public life. - any career which requires knowledge of religion, democracy, government and law. - all careers where knowledge of legislation protecting religious believers from discrimination (e.g. Equality Act 2010) is required.